google/material-design-lite/src/card/README.md

   </div>
 </div>
 ```
 &nbsp;3.
-Add one or more MDL-specific CSS classes, separated by spaces, to the "outer" div and the "inner" divs (depending on their intended use) using the HTML `class` attribute.
+Add one or more MDL classes, separated by spaces, to the "outer" div and the "inner" divs (depending on their intended use) using the `class` attribute.
 ```html
 <div class="wsk-card">
   <div class="wsk-card--heading">